 Small and medium size businesses that set up the right organisation to follow their insurance contracts will benefit from a more comprehensive insurance program at an improved annual budget.
-However, setting up the right process can be a challenge as many people think that insurance is a set expense.
+However, setting up the right process can be a challenge as many people think that insurance, especially a corporate insurance is a set expense.

 Often changes are simple and not expensive.